catalystneuro/neuroconv/docs/catalogue/catalogue.rst

 `giocomo-lab-to-nwb <https://github.com/catalystneuro/giocomo-lab-to-nwb>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This project from `Dr. Lisa Giocomo lab at Stanford <https://giocomolab.weebly.com/>`_ features conversion pipelines that handle raw and processed data from SpikeGLX and from calcium imaging.
+This project from `Dr. Lisa Giocomo's lab at Stanford <https://giocomolab.weebly.com/>`_ features conversion pipelines that handle raw and processed data from SpikeGLX and from calcium imaging.

 Other examples of NWB pipelines